minzsiure/Foodie/README.md

 ## Overview
 ### Description
-FOODIE - A food centered app to share, teach, and learn about cultures through food around the world.
+FoodieWIKI - A food centered app to bookmark and learn about cultures through food around the world.

 ### App Evaluation
+[Evaluation of your app across the following attributes]
-- **Category:** Social, lifestyle
+- **Category:** Lifestyle
-- **Mobile:** There are many user interaction in the app community: users will be able to take food pictures and share in a post on the platform.
-Users will also be able to view restraunts in selected region's map and mark them down.
-Users can also view, comment, and like others' posts.
+- **Mobile:** Users will also be able to view restraunts in selected region's map and mark them down.
+User can filter restraunts based on their choices.
-- **Story:** The value of the app is clear - to share, teach, and learn about cultures through food around the world.
-As a foodie, I was always looking for a platform that's specific to food-sharing but there's almost none in the market.
+- **Story:** The value of the app is clear - to learn about cultures through food around the world.
+As a foodie, I was always looking for a platform that's specific to food-searching but there's almost none in the market.
 Many people also take a large amount of time to look for good restraunts because resources are not concentrated in one platform.
-The app story solves this problem and goes beyond to connect people through food.
+The app story solves this problem.
-- **Market:** We mainly focus on young people who are active on social media and looking to learn more about cultures, or simply want to find a nice restraunt to hang out with friends.
+- **Market:** We mainly focus on young people who are looking to learn more about cultures, or simply want to find a nice restraunt to hang out with friends.
 The app can be helpful when other age groups are planning a trip locally or to other regions since food is always an important part when we visit new places.
-- **Habit:** Average users will consume the content on the app and sometimes create their own post to showcase a restraunt they like or share a receipt.
-The platform is interactive and habit-forming because this app serves as a centralized platform for food info.
+- **Habit:** Average users will consume the content on the app.
+The platform is habit-forming because this app serves as a centralized platform for food info.
 - **Scope:** The goal is clearly defined.
-It is doable to complete an MVP where users can post and interact with other posts + a map function to view local restraunt so users can bookmark them.
-An addtional feature can be the app will help users to set up a meal-together with strangers (if they would like to connect with new friends) or friends.
+It is doable to complete an MVP where users can view local restraunt and bookmark them.

 ## Product Spec